aelfric/ncfl-livedocs/events/ld.md

 ### After Rounds

 - Quickly read any contested evidence you have not already reviewed that is crucial to your decision.
-- Confirm (verbally) that the sides listed on your ballots are correct.
+- Confirm again verbally that the debaters' names/codes and sides listed on your ballot are correct.
 - Enter points (following the scale below) and a decision (there must be one winner and one loser).
   - We are using tenths of points
   - Points cannot be tied